lawal21/Final-Projet/README.md

 # Final Project

-This is an openFrameworks based application.
-An open source C++ toolkit that is downloadable from here https://openframeworks.cc/download/.
+This is an openFrameworks based application, an open source C++ toolkit that is downloadable from here https://openframeworks.cc/download/.
 It is a video game based upon the popular arcade game, "Space Invaders."
 All the images are included in the bin and there are no add-ons as the main library used is the ofImage library, a library included in the openFrameworks download.
 The game is quite simple: the player